JetBrains/intellij-sdk-docs/basics/architectural_overview/general_threading_rules.md

 : `ModalityState.defaultModalityState()` will be used.
 This is the optimal choice in most cases that uses the current modality state when invoked from UI thread.
 It has special handling for background processes started with `ProgressManager`: `invokeLater()` from such a process may run in the same dialog that the process started.

 `ModalityState.any()`
 : The operation will be executed as soon as possible regardless of modal dialogs.
-Please note that modifying PSI, VFS, or project model is prohibited from such runnable.
+Please note that modifying PSI, VFS, or project model is prohibited from such runnables.

 If a UI thread activity needs to access [file-based index](/basics/indexing_and_psi_stubs.md) (e.g., it's doing any project-wide PSI analysis, resolves references, etc.), please use `DumbService.smartInvokeLater()`.
 That way, it is run after all possible indexing processes have been completed.